kevlozano/PHP-piscine/README.md

 # PHP-piscine
-Two intense week of PHP.
+Two intense weeks of PHP.

+To read about this project please read my Medium article!